Site map © Soft Byte Ltd 2012, 2019 Photos & screen shots are for illustrative purposes and may differ slightly from actual product.

 Open Device Manager as follows.

-5. This will produce additional lines in the list of devices, one for each port that the computer has.
-Each new line will be something like "Communications Port (COM1)”
+4. This will produce additional lines in the list of devices, one for each port that the computer has.
+Each new line will be something like “USB serial port”, and will show the port for each connected DesignaKnit cable link or USB to serial converter.

-9. The COM number that the driver has assigned is shown in brackets.
+7. The COM number that the driver has assigned is shown in brackets.
 The COM number is the same as a serial port number.
-DesignaKnit 8 is able to use any port number up to 99.
+DesignaKnit 8 and 9 are able to use any port number up to 99.

 Identifying the port number may solve the problem that you were having about the port being unavailable.
 If you are not using a USB to serial converter, and after doing this there is the same problem, please try a different port number that was listed in Device Manager, or attach the cable link to a different connector on the computer.